Chris Ransom follow @DraftUtopia Last Updated: October 3, 2017.

 - McLeod has the slap shot power, slap shot accuracy, wrist shot power, wrist shot accuracy, passing, vision, offensive awareness, defensive awareness, vision, hockey IQ, and the ability to win face offs.
 McLeod is a special player.
 I think the only thing holding him back from a top 5 grade is the fact that he plays on Mississauga's second line behind his older brother.
 McLeod would probably be a first line player on any other OHL team.

 - San Jose needs a quality center with this top 10 pick.
-They picked ahead of Toronto because they signed Patrick Marleau.
+Ryan McLeod has 2 goals, 1 assist, and 3 points in 4 games this season.
 San Jose can get a forward here at 10 and McLeod is the top forward available.

 New York Islanders: Ty Smith, D, Spokane Chiefs (WHL)

 - Our New York Islanders 2017 Season Preview is now up.
 I have both New York teams missing the 2018 Stanley Cup Playoffs tied for the same record.
 The Islanders ended up picking at 11.